Measuring Cyber Risk: A Security Scorecard with Continuous Visibility

 “If you can measure it, you can manage it.”

 Whether you are a senior executive or part of a risk and compliance audit team, you need to have visibility of your organisation’s cyber security posture.
-Understanding vulnerabilities will allow your organisation to accept the risk or put in place an action plan for improvement.
+Understanding vulnerabilities using a security scorecard will allow your organisation to accept the risk or put in place an action plan for improvement.

 Reducing cyber risk – knowing where to start